sweepglass/eurosportplayer-dl/README.md

 # eurosportplayer-dl
 Download videos of games from eurosportplayer.com

-## Required Python packages
+## Requirements
-A python 3 interpreter is required.
+A Python 3 interpreter is required.
 Moreover, some Python packages are required too.
 You can install them using pip:

 `pip3 install pycrypto jsonpickle`

 ## Examples
-`eurosportplayer-dl --url URL -u USERNAME -p PASSWORD`
+`python3 eurosportplayer-dl.py --url URL --user USERNAME --password PASSWORD`

 where